+Cost of Attendance figures are part of the calculation used to determine the total amount of financial aid students may receive during each academic year.
 Cost of Attendance figures are revised annually using the model provided by the Department of Education and based on the methodology set by Congress in the Higher Education Act of 1965, as amended.
-The cost of attendance is not a "living expense estimate" and should not be construed as such.
-Student services and/or the financial aid advisor team will be able to provide an estimate of "living expense costs" that may differ from the cost of attendance figure below.
+The cost of attendance provides an estimate of the student expenses for each award year of the program.

-These figures are useful as a general index, but are not recommended for use as a true comparison of costs between potential colleges nor to determine actual living expense cost needs.
+The student expenses in the COA are divided by direct and indirect costs.
+The direct costs being the charges the student will incur directly from LAFS and the indirect costs are estimates of the student's living expenses while in school.
 Since The Los Angeles Film School does not provide or charge for room and board as some schools may, each student is encouraged to seek out the living situation that best suits his or her personal and financial needs.